-Students unable to complete assignments due to documented, excused absences must provide documentation to the instructor no less than 48 hours before the absence.
+Students unable to complete assignments due to documented, excused absences must provide documentation to the instructor no less than 48 hours before the due date.
 We must then agree on an alternative due date.
 Verification for excused absences due to illness must be received within 24 hours after the coursework due date.
-Late submissions with inexcusable reasons and without notice will be penalized a full letter grade within 24 hours of the original due.
-After 24 hours, they will not be accepted.
+Late submissions with inexcusable reasons and without notice will be accepted with 10 % penalty within 48 hours of the original due.
+After 48 hours, they will not be accepted.